ericmoritz/feedservice/README.rst

-To change any of these defaults, create a python module and point to it in a environment variable called, "FEEDSERVICE_SETTINGS"
+To change any of these defaults, create a python module and point to it in a environment variable called, `FEEDSERVICE_SETTINGS`